 4. How much you engaged mentally

 It can be fine to take a mental break while you exercise, like watching TV on the elliptical or planning dinner while you’re doing bench presses.
 But that can often lead to just a so-so workout.
 Focusing on the mental part of a workout can lead to a greater feeling of accomplishment, and it can lead to better results physically, too.
 Improving your mental strength can help you push harder and focus on using correct form, which can help you achieve more results in less time.
-Connecting to a workout mentally can also reinforce your commitment to working out, which ultimately helps you progress towards your goals, Shapiro says.
+Connecting to a workout mentally can also reinforce your commitment to working out, which ultimately helps you progress toward your goals, Shapiro says.

 Did You Have a Good Workout?

 Just like a “good” workout doesn’t need to be intense, it also doesn’t need to hit every single factor on this list.
-Checking off even just one—say, you had fun—can mean it was a great session.
+Checking off even just one — say, you had fun — can mean it was a great session.
 A “good” workout is one that gives you what you need on that particular day, whether that’s stress relief or the proud feeling of lifting more than you did last week.

-But if you constantly feel “eh” about your workout routine, you’re not pushing yourself, and you’re not being mentally present, it may be time for a change in the activity, says Kanaley.
+But if you constantly feel “eh” about your workout routine, you’re not pushing yourself, and you’re not mentally present, it may be time for a change in the activity, says Kanaley.
 Check out the Beachbody On Demand library with more than 40 programs to find something that sparks your interest.
 This guide can help you pick a workout plan that meets all your criteria, so you can feel confident you’ll have good workouts time and time again.